UniMath/agda-unimath/src/foundation/uniformly-decidable-type-families.lagda.md

 ## Idea

 A type family `B : A → 𝒰` is
-{{#concept "uniformly decidable" Agda=is-uniformly-decidable-type-family}} if there either is an element of every fiber `B x`, or every fiber is [empty](foundation-core.empty-types.md).
+{{#concept "uniformly decidable" Agda=is-uniformly-decidable-family}} if there either is an element of every fiber `B x`, or every fiber is [empty](foundation-core.empty-types.md).

 ## Definitions